What is a cat-friendly home?

 All it takes is 10 minutes or so a day, and your cat will thank you.
 The best time to do this is before a meal if you are playing a hunting type game (with a wand or laser pointer), make the object act as a prey animal would act in the wild, playing dead, moving away, hiding and finish the game by letting the cat catch and ‘kill’ the target.
 Feed the cat as soon as the play session.
 This mimics how a cat would hunt in the wild stalk > chase > kill > eat.

-Everyone knows how much cats love boxes and paper bags (with the handles removed to prevent the cat getting stuck).
+Everyone knows how much cats love boxes and paper bags (with the handles removed to prevent the cat from getting stuck).
 Throw in some catnip or toy mice.
-Puzzle feeders are a reward-based toy which can provide mental stimulation as the cat has to work to get a treat.
+Puzzle feeders are a reward-based toy that can provide mental stimulation as the cat has to work to get a treat.

 Grow cat-safe plants

 Cats enjoy a nibble on greenery, especially grass, and indoor cats often miss out on this experience but the easy solution is to bring the outdoors in and provide cat-friendly plants such as catnip and cat grass.

 Choose scent-free alternatives where possible and if you do use scented products such as essential oil or candles, keep the door open so that the cat can leave the room if he or she wants to.

 Cats thrive on routine and calm and need a peaceful home without excessive noise and unnecessary changes.